dhh1128/codecraft.co/ken-ebert-kill-three-birds.md

 I began to sense that the way I made decisions needed to change, but it wasn't until I worked intensely with Ken Ebert, years later, that I could put into words exactly how.

-Making wise decisions about architecture, SOP on dev teams, product features, investment in R&D versus marketing--it's like trying to solve an equation with multiple variables. <em>Profit maximization requires that you consider more than one input at a time. </em>This is partly what I had in mind when I blogged about <a title="Good Code Is Balanced" href="/2012/08/27/good-code-is-balanced/">the need for balance in good code</a>, and when I blogged about <a title="Good Code Is Optimized" href="/2012/08/27/good-code-is-optimized/">optimization</a>.
+Making wise decisions about architecture, SOP on dev teams, product features, investment in R&D versus marketing--it's like trying to solve an equation with multiple variables. <em>Profit maximization requires that you consider more than one input at a time. </em>This is partly what I had in mind when I blogged about <a title="Good Code Is Balanced" href="good-code-is-optimized.md">optimization</a>.

 Many times I've heard Ken say something like this: "I think we should make feature <em>N</em> the centerpiece of our next release."
 And my first response has been, "That's doable, but kinda boring.
 Why not focus on <em>M</em> instead?"